Satharus/satharus.me/_posts/2023-07-28-the_life_of_a_binary.md

 Notice how, on the right, the file is not executable, and to read it in a human readable format, you need to use special software known as a disassembler (check the next blog post).

-Note that during compilation, one line of code could be one instruction or multiple instruction when compiled to assembly.
-But, when the assembly is converted to machine code, it is mapped one-to-one where each assembly instruction is represented in its machine code format. tl;dr: Assembly is the human readable form of machine code.
+Note that during compilation, one line of code could be one instruction or multiple instructions when compiled to assembly.
+But, when the assembly is converted into machine code, it is mapped one-to-one where each assembly instruction is represented in its machine code format. tl;dr: Assembly is the human readable form of machine code.
 {:.info}